sergio-sanz-rodriguez/Skin-Cancer-Detection/README.md

   <p><strong>Figure 2:</strong> Pipeline of the boosting classifiers: XGBoost, LightGBM, Gradient Boosting</p>
 </div>
 <br>
 Finally, the outputs of the boosting classifiers are evaluated using the Soft Voting ensemble approach.
-Although different weitghed averages were tested, the one that produced the best balance between publick pAUC scores, representing around 20% of the total test samples, and private pAUC scores, representing the remaining 70%, was the arithmetic averate, that is, weights [1, 1, 1].
+Although different weitghed averages were tested, the one that produced the best balance between publick pAUC scores, representing around 28% of the total test samples, and private pAUC scores, representing the remaining 72%, was the arithmetic averate, that is, weights [1, 1, 1].

 The Partial AUC (pAUC) scores achieved in the competition are as follows:

-- **Public Score**: 0.1649
+- **Public Score (~28%)**: 0.1649
-- **Private Score**: 0.1516
+- **Private Score (~72%)**: 0.1516

 ## Description of the Notebooks